Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 Choose whether your community will be Private or Public.
 By default, communities are public.

-đź“ť NOTE: Use the Enable Private Communities toggle in the Dashboard to set your community as private.
+NOTE: Use the Enable Private Communities toggle in the Dashboard to set your community as private.
 To learn how, see Private Communities.

-Create your main Category structure
+Review your Category structure

 Review your Roles & Permissions

-If necessary, set Categories and Groups as private and accessible to only certain users based on role.
+- If necessary, set Categories and Groups as private and accessible to only certain users based on Role.

-You can enable Category Permissions to set custom permissions per category.Â
+- You can enable Category Permissions to set custom permissions per Category.

 Review your member registration and sign-in process